Barnaul: World War II

+Recent history

+In 2012, when residents of Barnaul were denied a permit for a street protest, they ingeniously circumvented the restriction by staging a demonstration with toys such as teddy bears, Lego figures, and toy soldiers holding signs denouncing electoral corruption.
+The photos of these rebellious figurines quickly spread across Russia, prompting others to replicate the protest.
+Faced with an awkward dilemma, Putin's government decided to ban the toy protests, asserting that toys, not being Russian citizens, were ineligible to participate in public gatherings, as explained by a government official.

+Demographics

+As of 2021, the ethnic composition of Barnaul was:

 Economy

 Barnaul is an important industrial centre of Western Siberia.
 There are more than 100 industrial enterprises in the city, employing approximately 120,000 people.
 Leading industries include diesel and carbon processing; as well as production of heavy machinery, tyres, furniture and footwear.
+The Barnaul Cartridge Plant, a major manufacturer of small-arms ammunition, is located in the city.

 Transportation

 Barnaul is located on the South Siberian, Turk–Sib and Omsk–Barnaul railway lines.

+Barnaul has public transport of buses, minibuses, trolleybuses, trams and taxies.

+Intercity bus routes are operate to Novosibirsk, Tomsk, Krasnoyarsk, Biysk, Rubtsovsk and other cities.
+Also there are bus routes to Kazakhstan cities Oskemen, Pavlodar.

-Barnaul has public transport of Bus, Trolley and Taxies.
-Barnaul International Airport is located 16 kilometres West of the city center.
+Barnaul International Airport is located 16 kilometres west of the city center.
 It is served by airlines such as Aeroflot, S7, Nordwind, Iraero and Ural Airlines.
-It has regular flights to Moscow, Novosibirsk, St. Petersburg and Surgut.
+It has regular flights to Moscow, Novosibirsk, St. Petersburg, Surgut etc.

 Climate

-The humid continental climate of Barnaul (Köppen Dfb) is defined by its geographical position at the southern end of the Siberian steppe: it is subject to long winters, with an average of -15.5 C in January, but also enjoys a short warm season in the summer with an average temperature of 19.9 C in July.
+The humid continental climate of Barnaul (Köppen Dfb) is defined by its geographical position at the southern end of the Siberian forest steppe: it is subject to long winters, with an average of -15.5 C in January, but also enjoys a short warm season in the summer with an average temperature of 19.9 C in July.
 Temperatures can vary in the extreme, from below -45 C in the winter to above 35 C in the summer.

 The climate is relatively dry.
 The average precipitation in the area is 433 mm per year, 75% of which occurs during the region's warmer season.
 This means snow packs can be quite moderate in spite of the cold temperatures.